Thursday 25 January 2018

 Bring about a National ME Policy/Clinical Guidelines

-Adopt the International Consensus Criteria to include Accurate Diagnosis
+Adopt the International Consensus Criteria to ensure Accurate Diagnosis

-Include ME in all Teaching - GPs, Nursing, Social Care
+Include ME in all Teaching - GPs, Nursing, Doctors, Social Care

 Train Health Professionals - all Acute & PCCC Staff

-Gp Awareness - Design Specialist Training Modules for ME
+GP Awareness - Design Specialist Training Modules for ME & Severe ME

 Appoint ME Consultant as National Lead for ME